cueo/auto-volume-controller/README.md

 # auto-volume-controller
-Automatically control the abrupt increase or decrease of system volume
+Automatically control the abrupt increase or decrease of system volume.
+So that you are safe :)